BioinformaticsToolsmith/EnhancerMatcher/README.md

 5. If you want a CAM model generated for the input sequence run:
    > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --cam

+6. If you want a colorblind friendly CAM model generated for the input sequence run:
+   > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --cam --colorblind

-6. In the output folder, the generated CAM is called sequence_CAM.pdf
+7. In the output folder, the generated CAM is called sequence_CAM.pdf

    Opening it will show a heatmap for the given sequence, the dark red regions show the main area that influenced EnhancerMatcher's final decision.
 Please read the main paper for more details.
+Provided is a colorblind option where in this case the yellow brigher spots are main interest spots.

 If you wish to run EnhancerMatcher via the jupyter notebook: